zspencer/www.zeespencer.com/_posts/2014-12-07-migitating-anxiety-on-software-teams.md

   explicitely defining what makes a "Senior" engineer vs. a "Junior" one, we create a mirror for people to look into and self-evaluate that the skills they have are valuable.
-* Focus on fundamentals and core skills, instead of frameworks and technologies.
+* Focus on fundamentals and core skills instead of frameworks and technologies.
   New techniques, libraries, and concepts come and go in the software world.
 By encouraging people to level up their core skills we create current and future safety.
 * Support new ideas and techniques.
 Discouraging teammates from trying out a new technology or user research technique is an easy way to cause self-doubt and anxiety.
 * Support learning.
 Encourage reading at work.
-Provide a budget for self-improvement that doesn't have to be spent on going to a conference.
-  Support people in the things *they* want to learn, not just the things a company deems worthwhile.
+Provide a budget for self-improvement that doesn't have to be spent on conferences.
+Support people in the things and ways *they* want to learn, not just what a company deems worthwhile.

 ### Information